Quadriffis/immortal-millionaire/1 - lose weight.md

 When losing weight you want to rely on your willpower as little as possible.
 Every time you have to make a decision on the spot there is a chance you will make a bad decision.

-Therefore, don't choose the foods you will syat away from.
+Therefore, don't choose the foods you will stay away from.
 Rather choose the only foods you will eat.

 Instead of blacklisting: